fredfort/angular_bootstrap/README.md

 * Load properly bootsrap SASS (in order to easily override bootstrap variables)
 * Create different environment build(dev, stagging, prod)
 * Use wiredep to dynamically load bower dependencies (app & test)
+* Use angular ngtemplates for caching your HTML templates with $templateCache.

 TODO